 A comma splice consists of two complete sentences joined or "spliced" together with a comma.
-A comma is not the proper way to join two sentences.
+A sentence consists of a subject (noun or pronoun) and a verb (action) and can stand alone as a complete and finished thought.
+A comma splice is considered a run-on sentence.